fedora-infra/fedocal/doc/usage.rst

 Calendar administrators
 ~~~~~~~~~~~~~~~~~~~~~~~

-List administrators are set when the calendar is created.
+Calendar administrators are set when the calendar is created.
 They are the members
 of the FAS group set as `Admin group` when the calendar is created.

-Being a list administrators, give you edit and delete over all meetings of
+Administrators can edit and delete over all meetings of a calendar.
-a calendar.

 Calendar managers
 ~~~~~~~~~~~~~~~~~

-List managers are set when the calendar is created.
+Calendar managers are set when the calendar is created.
 They are the members of the FAS group set as `Manager group` when the calendar is created.

-List administrators are used when one wants to restrict the edition of the calendar to members of a certain group.
+Managers are used when one wants to restrict the edition of the calendar to members of a certain group.

 Users